Vandivier/llm-verifier/README.md

 1. for JS and TS this is `npm run test` and `npm run lint`
 2. for other languages, see the README.md file within the directory.

+In addition to these technical validations, we also encourage you to use an AI assistant for review as well.
+Using this tool inside of Cursor composer is a nice IDE-based workflow to add semantic review.